urvishp13/Little-Search-Engine/README.md

 The code was tested using self-created documents; if you want to create your own document, simply create a text file and populate it with the textual contents of your desire.
 The files for the documents I used are in the [data](https://github.com/urvishp13/Little-Search-Engine/tree/main/data) folder.
 The test cases used are in [this](https://github.com/urvishp13/Little-Search-Engine/blob/main/docs/testcases.md) file.
+The problem specs are in [this](https://github.com/urvishp13/Little-Search-Engine/blob/main/docs/problem_specs.pdf) file.

 ## How to Test